kennysghub/ecommerce-sg/README.md

   - CartProducts belong to a Cart and a Product
   - Orders belong to a User and a Cart

-- Data Seeding:
+Data Seeding

-- The database is seeded with initial data using the seedDatabase function in ./server/db/seedData.ts.
+The database is seeded with initial data using the seedDatabase function in ./server/db/seedData.ts.
 This function performs the following operations:
   - Inserts sample products into the products table.
   - Creates user accounts with hashed passwords.
   - Generates shopping carts for each user with random products.